Data flow diagram examples, symbols, types, and tips

 Data flow diagrams are also categorized by level.
 Starting with the most basic, level 0, DFDs get increasingly complex as the level increases.
 As you build your own data flow diagram, you will need to decide which level your diagram will be.

 Level 1 DFDs are still a general overview, but they go into more detail than a context diagram.
-In a level 1 data flow diagram, the single process node from the context diagram is broken down into subprocesses.
+In level 1 DFD, the single process node from the context diagram is broken down into sub-processes.
 As these processes are added, the diagram will need additional data flows and data stores to link them together.
+In the hotel reservation example, this can include adding the room selection and inquiry processes to the reservation system, as well as data stores.

 Data flow diagram symbols and notation